 Why do we fail to follow through on our dreams?

 Most drivers work excessive hours, and have a limited amount of time at home with their families.
 This makes it very difficult to start any time consuming venture.

 You have to make a plan to use your time effectively on the road.
 If you have waiting time, delivery time, shut down roads, or any other opportunity, use your time effectively.
-I was fortunate to have lots of paid downtime as a driver in the oil and gas industry.
-I worked in northern Alberta and British Columbia.
+I was fortunate to have lots of paid downtime as a driver in the oil and gas industry in northern Alberta and British Columbia.
 The bottom line was, I used my time wisely.

 Involving other family members in your goals or dreams can also help you overcome the time issues.
 Working as a team is important in any relationship.
-Your family becomes your team, and strengthens your relationship when you are on the road.
+Your family becomes your team, and strengthens your relationship when you’re on the road.

 Fear of failing or losing financial investment